Calorie Intake Calculator

 Simply multiplying your BMR by an activity factor is a quicker method, but is more of a general estimate since it does not take each activity into account.

 Increasing physical activity is one way to burn calories and help you lose weight.
 You can also lose weight by decreasing calorie intake.
-This is done by consuming healthier foods and counting calories.
+This is done by consuming more nutrient dense foods, with the option to count calories..

 This is only an estimate as there are a number of other factors that play a role in weight loss, however it is a good starting point.